 Jarrell, a Surname invented in Virginia

-• Jarrell is often thought to derive from the Norman personal name Gerald, which itself comes from the Germanic elements “geri” (spear) and “wald” (rule).
+Jarrell is often thought to derive from the Norman personal name Gerald, which itself comes from the Germanic elements “geri” (spear) and “wald” (rule).
+The Fitzgerald surname origins trace back to “fils de Gerald” (son of Gerald), brought to Ireland by the Normans, especially after the 1169 invasion.
+Therefore, both Jarrell and Fitzgerald could derive from the same original Gerald stock, indicating a distant link in their name origins.

-In Ireland, surnames were often made to conform to English in many ways:
+In Ireland, surnames were often adapted to conform to English in various ways:

-There is a plausible but not automatic linguistic or genealogical link between Jarrell and Fitzgerald—particularly through the shared root name Gerald.
-A true ancestral connection would depend on:
+There is a plausible but not automatic linguistic or genealogical link between Jarrell and Fitzgerald, particularly through the shared root name Gerald.
+A true ancestral connection would depend on several factors, including geographic origin (particularly in Ireland), spelling history in records, and even DNA testing, which could also play a role in Quinn genealogy research.

 Jarrell, a Surname invented in Virginia